-This Smoke Alarm is designed to be mounted on any standard wiring junction box up to a 4-inch (10 cm) size, on either the ceiling or wall (if allowed by local codes).
+This Smoke Alarm is designed to be mounted on any standard wiring junction box to a 4-inch (10 cm) size, on either the ceiling or wall.
 Read "Recommended Locations For Smoke Alarms" and "Locations to Avoid For Smoke Alarms" before you begin installation.

-Tools you will need: • Needle-nose pliers • Standard Flathead screwdriver • Phillips screwdriver.
+Tools you will need: • Needle-nose pliers or utility knife • Standard Flathead screwdriver.

-AWARNING!
 Make sure the Alarm is not receiving excessively noisy power.
 Examples of noisy power could be major appliances on the same circuit, power from a generator or solar power, light dimmer on the same circuit or mounted near fluorescent lighting.
 Excessively noisy power may cause damage to your Alarm.